gaba-tope/gaba-tope.github.io/main_pages/about-en.md

 I'm in the midst of a two-year hiatus from my school life, fulfilling my commitment to mandatory national service.

 ### Field of Interests

-- Now on a quest to uncover what truly captivates me.
+- Now on a **quest to uncover what truly captivates me**.
-- Among the diverse fields, I found myself fascinated to neurobiology.
+- Among the diverse fields, I found myself fascinated to **neurobiology**.
 Learning how nervous system works at a molecular and cellular level is highly intriguing.
-- I am keen to comprehend the mathematical principles underlying statistical inference.
+- I am keen to comprehend the mathematical principles underlying **statistical inference**.
+- In my spare time, I study and think how the **concept of human rights** can be defined and philosophically justified.
+- **Data visualization** is one of my hobbies.
+Some of the works can be found in [Archive page](https://gaba-tope.github.io/archive/?tag=Visualization){:target='_blank'}, [my Tidytuesday repository](https://www.github.com/gaba-tope/tidytuesday){:target='_blank'}, or [my personal visualization repository](https://www.github.com/gaba-tope/Visualizations){:target='_blank'}.

 ### Relevant Coursework (credits)
 In alphabetical order: